Curly haired woman in blue shirt, holding books in library, students behind

 5. Remember to utilize technology

 Just as you are missing your friends and family, they are also missing you!
 In today’s technology age, the ability to stay connected is just a click away.
-Keep in touch with friends and family from home by writing letters, texting, emailing, or calling and talk with them about your experiences in the States.
+Keep in touch with friends and family from home by writing letters, texting, emailing, or calling and talking with them about your experiences in the States.
 Sharing your experiences is a great way to see that you are not alone on this adventure.

 Related: How to Stay Connected to Your Home Country While in the US

-Learn more about making life at US universities the best it can be with advice in our International Students section.
+Learn more about making life at US universities the best it can be with the advice in our International Students section.

 Like what you’re reading?